- Drinking Water Testing

 The Laboratory Services Division was originally developed to provide testing for the Health Department's Groundwater Monitoring Program.
 This program, which has been in existence for twenty years, serves residents within a one-mile radius of the seven landfills in the county.
 Currently, there are over two hundred participants in the program.

 The Groundwater Monitoring Program assures homeowners around landfills that their groundwater is being monitored for contamination.
-By providing continuous monitoring, the Board of Health can spot trends early, and better protect the health of the public surrounding these landfill facilities.
+By providing continuous monitoring, Mahoning County Public Health can spot trends early, and better protect the health of the public surrounding these landfill facilities.

 The Laboratory Services Division provides detailed water test reports to homeowners that participate in the program and is available for people with questions about their water quality.